theengs/gateway/docs/prerequisites/controller.md

 # Controller
-MQTT enables you to connect easily a controller so as to monitor, control and automate scenarios.
+MQTT enables you to connect easily a controller so as to monitor, control, and automate scenarios.

 The following controllers (and many other software) are compatible with MQTT: